Effects of Marriage and Divorce On Social Security Disability Claims

 • Is over the age of 62-years-old

-• Is currently unmarried, and does not qualify for a higher benefit under their own record
+• Is currently unmarried and does not qualify for a higher benefit under their record

 A disabled individual’s current spouse is eligible for benefits anytime a former spouse is awarded benefits.

-The process for determining benefits for spouses can also become quite complex depending on that individual’s work record.
-That is why the Social Security Disability Attorneys with the law firm of Newlin Disability encourage anyone who is considering applying for such benefits, or who have a claim that was denied in the past, to discuss their legal options with an attorney as soon as possible.
+Determining benefits for spouses can also become quite complex depending on that individual’s work record.
+That is why the Social Security Disability Attorneys with the law firm of Newlin Disability encourage anyone considering applying for such benefits or who has a claim denied in the past to discuss their legal options with an attorney as soon as possible.

 Free Case Evaluation